ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 When a blinded claim is a key in a map, its blinded claim hash is added to a `redacted_claim_keys` array claim in the CWT payload that is at the same level of hierarchy as the key being blinded.

-When blinding an individual item in an array, the value of the item is replaced with the digested salted hash as a CBOR binary string, wrapped with CBOR tag 60.
+When blinding an individual item in an array, the value of the item is replaced with the digested salted hash as a CBOR binary string, wrapped with a CBOR tag (requested tag number 60).

 ~~~ cddl
 redacted_claim_element = #6.60( bstr .size 16 )